Knobber0/ps4-linux-tutorial/docs/setup.md

 You need a system that is already jailbroken and has a homebrew enabler (such as GoldHEN or ps4hen) running.

 > [!TIP]
-> To jailbreak your PS4, you need firmware 12.02 or lower.
+> To jailbreak your PS4, you need firmware 12.52 or lower.(In future likely 13.02 or less)
 >
 > Refer to [Modded Warfare](https://www.youtube.com/@MODDEDWARFARE) on YouTube if you haven't already.